oscardepp/optiflow/README.md

 </p>
 <p align="center"><sub><i>Figure 1.
 A depiction illustrating the interactions between the user, events, lambda functions and API calls involved in Optiflow.</i></sub></p>

+In this project, the client only interacts with the API, wihtout interacting with the S3 Bucket or the database, maintaining good client/server design.
+The first three GETs retrieves the existing datasets, models, and jobs present in the system.
+The DELETE call resets all the tables to scratch.
+The three POST operations do the three actions described below.
+THe last three GET items retrieves the jo

 ## Database design